Theory of Change

 Influence different types of capital (grants, crowdfunding, loans, loan guarantees, equity and non-equity investments) to better reflect what alternative economy enterprises need to become self-sustaining.

-Provide financial support to bolster efforts by alternative-economy trailblazers seeking the input of artists;
+Provide financial support to bolster efforts by alternative-economy trailblazers seeking the input of artists or enacting their experiments with a socio-cultural transformation lens;

 Invest in artist-owned enterprises so that they can show up in alternative economic ecosystems;